 All Persons Trail

-The 1/2 mile ALL PERSONS TRAIL boardwalk provides access to nature for people of all ages and abilities.
+The half mile ALL PERSONS TRAIL boardwalk provides access to nature for people of all ages and abilities.

 The All Persons Trail was built by volunteers over a period of three years.
 Individuals and groups of people from Mount Union, scout groups, and various service organizations including the Washington Township Ruritans put in many hours working with the building materials funded by grants from the Stark-Tuscarawas-Wayne Joint Solid Waste Management District to create this wonderful asset.
 The boardwalk trail is especially useful for people who would otherwise not be able to experience being in the woods.

 A section of the boardwalk is named "Webster's Way" in honor of the late Dan Webster (2002), a volunteer and member of the Washington Township Ruritans, who spent many hours constructing and then enjoying the boardwalk.